onap/vnfrqts-requirements/docs/Chapter8.rst

 R-29301: The VNF **MUST** provide or support the Identity and Access Management (IDAM) based threat detection data for Password Attacks.

-R-23957: The VNF **MUST** include the field “time” in the Security alarms (where applicable and technically feasible).
+R-23957: The VNF **MUST** include the field "time" in the Security alarms (where applicable and technically feasible).

 R-32636: The VNF **MUST** support API-based monitoring to take care of the scenarios where the control interfaces are not exposed, or are optimized and proprietary in nature.